jmiwassjukourens/jmiwassjukourens/README.md

 ---

-- 👨‍💻 I'm a Full Stack Software Engineer from **UTN**, passionate about building efficient, scalable applications.
+- 👨‍💻 I'm a Software Engineer (Information Systems) graduated from UTN, passionate about building efficient and scalable applications.
 - 🔥 I specialize in **Java + Spring Boot**, **React**, **Angular**, and **SQL**.
 - 🌐 I have hands-on experience with **VPS deployments**, **Linux servers**, **Docker**, and **Docker Compose**.
 - 🧠 Always exploring new technologies and improving my craft across backend, frontend, and infrastructure.